jakeyjakeyy/SnapTrack/README.md

 ### Quick Start Video
 For a visual guide on how to get started with SnapTrack, check out our [Quickstart Video on YouTube](https://youtu.be/pCoJj8vFBQM?si=duWJ4n9o76mSle35).

+***Updated video for v1.0.0 coming soon!***

 ## Advanced Use
-While SnapTrack simplifies version control, itís built on the powerful Git system.
+While SnapTrack simplifies version control, it‚Äôs built on the powerful Git system.
 If you want more control over your project's version history, consider spending some time learning Git.

 I highly recommend reading at least the first few chapters of [Pro Git](https://git-scm.com/book/en/v2) to get a deeper understanding Git.